Medical Device 510(k) Submission

 The Challenge

-MedTech had completed product development and clinical testing but faced pressure from investors to achieve FDA clearance quickly.
-Their initial 510(k) submission attempt, prepared internally, had received an Additional Information (AI) request that threatened to delay clearance by 6+ months.
+In this scenario the company has completed product development and clinical testing but faces investor pressure to achieve FDA clearance quickly.
+An initial 510(k) attempt prepared internally receives an Additional Information (AI) request that threatens to delay clearance by 6+ months — a common outcome when a submission is incomplete.

 Critical Challenges